Alexei Ivanov (writer): Biography

-Early Years and First Works
+Early years and first works

 Ivanov was born in Nizhny Novgorod into a family of shipbuilding engineers.
 In 1971 the family moved to Perm, where he grew up.
 In 1987, he entered Ural State University as a journalism student.
 He left college after a year, returning in 1990 to study art and culturology.
 An assignment from a workplace was required to enroll, later Ivanov confessed that he forged a paper, proving that he worked in a museum.
 Ivanov graduated in 1996.

 His first publication was a fantastic story called "Hunt for the Great Bear," published in 1990 in the magazine Uralsky sledopyt with 500,000 circulation.
 After returning to Perm, Ivanov worked as a guard, schoolteacher, university teacher, and tourist guide; the latter occupation brought him to study local history, which he later explored in his writing.
 However, for thirteen years all literary works of Ivanov were ‘hidden in the table’.

 Career

 He first became known for his 2003 novel Serdtse Parmy (The Heart of Parma).
 The novel about Great Perm of mid-14th century included real historical figures such as knyaz Mikhail Ermolaevich and his son Matvey Mikhailovich, their enemy mansi knyaz Asyka, moscovite Fyodor Pestriy, as long as pagan magic, war mooses, witches, and adventures.
 The story unfolded in the times when Christian Moscow forcibly united distant, often pagan's lands and forged them into a united state.
 Russian writer Leonid Yuzefovich helped Ivanov to get his first contracts with Vagrius and Palmira publishing houses and publish the book.
 Very soon it became a bestseller, received numerous accolades and even made a start to the Сердце Пармы (фестиваль) of the same name.
-Influence and popularity of the novel grew so big that some peers state that Ivanov no less that ‘reinvented Perm’.
+Influence and popularity of the novel grew so big that some peers state that Ivanov no less than ‘reinvented Perm’.

 A great admirer of Ivanov's prose, Russian critic Lev Danilkin says it takes a lot of courage to enter the Russian literature world with such a common surname, like Ivanov's.
 In 2009 Ivanov started working with literature producer Yuliya Zaytseva.
 They founded the producing centre ‘July’ and hired accounting, legal, and technical teams.
 As explained by Zaytseva, the centre allowed Ivanov to create more complicated art and social projects.
 Since 2010 for all his books they organised expeditions to distant villages in the Perm region to work on ethnography of the stories.

 In 2009 Ivanov co-authored with Pavel Lungin the screenplay to the ‘Tzar’ movie.

 The screenplay ‘Tobol’, written by Ivanov, was significantly altered by the movie's director and as a result the writer refused to be named one of the co-authors.
 The picture's titles only had the line ‘based on Alexey Ivanov's novel’.

 In 2021 in Kaliningrad Ivanov presented his new book ‘Shadows of Teutons’.